A swarm of earthquakes shakes the Southern California desert - ExBulletin

 California earthquake map and news A 4.5-magnitude earthquake struck Southern California’s Imperial Valley late Saturday night, sending shock waves that could be felt for many miles.
 (USGS)

-The USGS intensity map shows that the earthquake was felt by residents in Palm Desert, Indio, El Centro and Mexicali, right across the US border with Mexico.
+The USGS intensity map shows that the quake was felt by residents in Palm Desert, Indio, El Centro and Mexicali, right across the US border with Mexico.

 There were no immediate reports of damage or injuries.